Gemma Fournier CST, RN, MSN, FAST

 The Surgical Technologist (ST) is a highly respected, vital professional in contemporary health care.
 As a qualified surgical technologist, the NCCC Surgical Technology graduate will become credentialed as a Certified Surgical Technologist (CST) and find employment in many aspects of healthcare.
 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredits the NCCC Surgical Technology program and graduates earn an AAS degree in Surgical Technology.
 The NCCC Surgical Technology program is one full-time pre-requisite semester and three full-time Surgical Technology core course semesters and combines classroom and off-campus clinical experiences at hospitals in Niagara and Erie counties.

 - Provide students the opportunity to develop the skills necessary to function safely and efficiently in the clinical setting.

 - Perform as a competent entry-level surgical technologist in the cognitive, psychomotor, and affective learning domains.

 - Demonstrate and integrate the principles of asepsis into practice to protect the patient, self, and surgical team members in the perioperative stages.

 - Gain knowledge to successful be credentialed and employed as a Certified Surgical Technologist.

-The Surgical Technology Program clinical and laboratory instructors are all Certified Surgical Technologists and are current within the surgical field.
+The Surgical Technology Program clinical and laboratory instructors are all credentialed as Certified Surgical Technologists (CST) and are current within the surgical field.